13 Killer Examples of Product Videos Ecommerce That Drive Conversion

 More than 9 in 10 businesses engage in video marketing, and consumers are increasingly expecting this content format.
 In 2022, the average person spent 17 hours watching videos each week.
 That’s a lot of time!

 Product videos are a proven way to boost conversion.
 Amazon says videos can boost sales by 9.7% and make users 3.6x more likely to convert.
 And 89% of consumers say watching a video has convinced them to make a purchase at least once in the past.
-However, 30% of people don’t have enough time to invest in making quality videos, according to one survey.
+However, 30% of people don’t have enough time to invest in making quality videos.

 This means it’s important to produce awesome product videos that are enjoyable and engaging, accessible, and placed in a location where your target audience will see it.
 (P.S.
 That includes using captions and clear sound for those who are hearing or visually impaired!)